matrix-org/syts/src/blueprints/README.md

 ### Usage

-ParaSyTS is responsible for executing blueprints and delivering the corresponding HS URLs to each test.
+Builder is responsible for executing blueprints and delivering the corresponding HS URLs to each test.